 TAFISA President Prof. Dr. Ju-Ho Chang emphasised the need to work together and act fast to tackle the issue: "Without immediate and effective change, generations to come will not enjoy the world as we have done.
 The world they will live in will be a lesser world than ours.
 This is not only not fair, but unacceptable… and preventable.
 Sport for All has the power to make a change, to make the world a better place, to contribute to solving the world’s problems like little else can.
 If we are to maximize the contribution of Sport for All to building a better world for generations to come, now is not the time for complacency, or delegation or to be a silent partner.
 For each of us, in every capacity, as individuals and together, now is a time for action, and to make our Active World a reality."

-World Health Organization Press Release:
+World Health Organisation Press Release:

 The Lancet Global Health: Globally, more than 1.4 billion adults are at risk of disease from not doing enough physical activity

 More than a quarter (1.4 billion) of the world’s adult population were insufficiently active in 2016, putting them at greater risk of cardiovascular disease, type 2 diabetes, dementia, and some cancers, according to the first study to estimate global physical activity trends over time.
-The study was undertaken by researchers from the World Health Organization (WHO) and published in The Lancet Global Health journal.
+The study was undertaken by researchers from the World Health Organisation (WHO) and published in The Lancet Global Health journal.

 Together, these estimates demonstrate that there has been little progress in improving physical activity levels between 2001 and 2016.
 The data show that if current trends continue, the 2025 global activity target of a 10% relative reduction in insufficient physical activity will not be met.